Wonder Age: Background

-After spending a month writing, recording for Wonder Age began in July 2010 where within a full week they finished tracking and mixing the 11 song album in Fort Collins, Colorado at The Blasting Room.
+After spending a month writing, recording for Wonder Age began in July 2010, when within a full week they finished tracking and mixing the 11-song album in Fort Collins, Colorado at The Blasting Room.

 Singles

 The band released "Restless Youth" as the album's lead single in conjunction with Channel 93.3's Hometown For The Holiday's Competition in December 2010.
 The single was voted as the top song for the year and won the band first place in the station's competition.